bcgov/LMO_tableau_R_code/README.md

     -   Knit file 02_knit_me_summarize_data.Rmd (broad overview of input and output files and program flow)
     -   Knit file 03_knit_me_verify_inputs.Rmd (this requires last year's dataframes be available in a subfolder old_inputs)

-12. Retrieve tableau file from Y:\Labour Economics\BC Labour Market Outlook\\2022 Edition (2022-2032)\Tableau\LMO\_tableau_tool_2022.twbx and place in directory.
+12. Retrieve last year's tableau file from Y:\Labour Economics\BC Labour Market Outlook\\20xx Edition (20xx-20xx)\Tableau\LMO\_tableau_tool_20xx.twbx and place in project directory. (where xx is last year)

 13. Open tableau, grab a coffee.

-14. Click on data, and then for each of the listed data sources click update data source. (sometimes you will need to be persistant.)
+14. Click on data, and then for each of the listed data sources click update data source. (sometimes doesnt work first time, but then does???)

-15. Once all the data sources have been updated click refresh all extracts for good measure.
+15. Once you have updated all the data sources click refresh all extracts (just to check)

-16. Take a look through the tableau file.
-Most problems will be associated with filter and dates not being correct (if all data has been filtered out you just get a blank screen.)
+16. Take a look through the tableau file... when you see a blank screen most likely due to with filter and/or dates not being correct

-17. Once everything is working transfer the whole directory over to the LAN.
+17. Once everything is working copy the whole directory over to the LAN.